cameronbergh/auto_coding/README.md

 #### A basic and simple tool for code auto completion, fine-tuned from the pytorch [pre-trained GPT-2 variants](https://huggingface.co/transformers/pretrained_models.html) offered by the awesome [🤗 transformers](https://github.com/huggingface/transformers) library.

+### Requirements
+* This has only been tested on ubuntu 20.04 with python 3.8 in pipenv
+* For mutli-GPU training, it only works when torch==1.4.0.
+It will be not working when torch==1.5.0.
+No idea so far how to fix this issue.

 ### Demo
 ![demo](demo.gif)